Entanglement generation via single-qubit rotations in a torn Hilbert space: Examples of entangled states

 \subsection{GHZ state and W state}

 In this section, we discuss the generation of the GHZ state and W state more in detail.
 For GHZ state, we set the boundary near the equator, i.e. non-zero diagonal terms near $\left|S_z=0\right\rangle$.
 The intensity of the boundary is set as a weak barrier such that half of the wave function can pass through the barrier and half of the wave function has to be reflected by the barrier (Fig.~\ref{fig:GHZ_demo}).
-By continuing the global single-qubit rotations, the transmitted part is rotated into the south pole $|\uparrow\rangle^{\otimes N}$ of the Bloch sphere, and the reflected part takes a U turn around the barrier and comes back to the north pole $|\downarrow\rangle^{\otimes N}$.
-This leads to a GHZ state, and the boundary here is a quantum analogy of an optical beam splitter.
-For the creation of W state, one need to set the boundary at $\left|S_z = -N/2+2\right\rangle$ so that the effective Hilbert subspace consists only of two states, $\left|S_z = -N/2\right\rangle$ and $\left|S_z = -N/2+1\right\rangle$.
-Under this condition, any global single-qubit rotations will behave like a two-level Rabi oscillation in between these two states.
+By continuing the global single-qubit rotations, the transmitted part is rotated into the south pole $|\uparrow\rangle^{\otimes N}$ of the Bloch sphere, and the reflected part takes a U turn around the barrier and comes back to the north pole $|\downarrow\rangle^{\otimes N}$, leading to a GHZ state.